-Under the terms of the Stock Purchase Agreement, the purchase price for the Acquisition was approximately \$34,200 in cash, subject to post-closing working capital adjustments.
-The purchase price is also subject to adjustment after the closing by up to an additional \$1,700 in earn-out consideration to the Sellers, and an additional payment of approximately \$1,500 ("Bonus Pool") in the form of variable cash compensation to certain Apparatus employees, in each case, in the event of Apparatus' achievement at 100% of certain revenue and profit milestones for the fiscal year ending March 31, 2016.
+Under the terms of the Stock Purchase Agreement, the purchase price for the Acquisition was approximately \$34.2 million in cash, subject to post closing working capital adjustments.
+The purchase price was also subject to adjustment after the closing by up to an additional \$1.7 million in earn out consideration to the Sellers in the event of Apparatus' achievement at 100% of certain revenue and profit milestones for the fiscal year ending March 31, 2016.
+The Sellers earned \$0.8 million of the earn-out based on achievement against these performance targets.
 We deposited 8.5% of the purchase price into escrow for a period of 12 months as security for the Sellers' indemnification obligations under the Stock Purchase Agreement.
-Virtusa, Sellers and Apparatus made customary representations, warranties and covenants in the Stock Purchase Agreement.
-The Stock Purchase Agreement also contains non-solicitation and non-competition provisions pursuant to which the Sellers agreed not to solicit any employee or affiliate or client of the Virtusa and, in the case of the Major Stockholder, to also not engage in any competitive business or activities, in each case, for a period of three years after the date of closing of the transaction.
+The Company, Sellers and Apparatus made customary representations, warranties and covenants in the Stock Purchase Agreement.
+The fair value of the contingent consideration at March 31, 2016 is \$0.8 million.